Ulaanbaatar Entry Requirements

 Visa-Free Entry

-Citizens of these countries can enter Mongolia without a visa for tourism or business purposes
+Citizens of specific countries can enter Mongolia for tourism or business without obtaining a visa in advance.

 Includes